rspamd/rspamd.com/doc/configuration/redis.md

 sentinel_masters_pattern = "^mymaster.*$"; # Defines masters pattern to match in Lua syntax (no pattern means all masters)
 ~~~

-Rspamd will then use sentinels to determine which servers should be used as write_servers and which should be used as read_servers.
-While Redis sentinel does not fully support multi-master configurations, this feature can still be useful for switching masters when accessing non-volatile data such as statistics, fuzzy storage, or neural network data.
-However, it should be noted that you must still configure an initial set of servers to be used in the event that no sentinel is accessible.
+Rspamd will utilize sentinels to determine which servers should be designated as write_servers and which should be designated as read_servers.
+Although Redis sentinel does not fully support multi-master configurations, this feature can still be valuable for switching masters when accessing non-volatile data such as statistics, fuzzy storage, or neural network data.
+However, it is important to note that you must still configure an initial set of servers to be used in case no sentinel is accessible.

 ## Other clustering options
-If you require more advanced clustering options than Redis Sentinel offers, we recommend considering the [KeyDB](https://docs.keydb.dev/) project.
-KeyDB is a drop-in replacement for Redis that supports multi-master replication mode, while still being fully compatible with Redis (and Rspamd).
+If you require more advanced clustering options beyond what Redis Sentinel offers, we recommend considering the KeyDB project.
+KeyDB serves as a drop-in replacement for Redis, providing support for multi-master replication mode while remaining fully compatible with Redis (and Rspamd).
+You can learn more about KeyDB in the [KeyDB documentation](https://docs.keydb.dev/).